OlinDSA2025/olindsa2025.github.io/in_class/day05.md

 * At a minimum, your class should support the ability to add new vertices, add new edges, and get the list of vertices that are connected to a given vertex.

 > Note: I expect there will be lots of questions on this, so please don't hestitate to call me over.

+## Sample Solutions

+Sample solutions for today are in [the Github repo](https://github.com/OlinDSA2024/DSA2024InClass) as a module.